Fall 2013 Semester Courses at Norwalk Community College

 Segment Two Water Efficiency and Materials & Resources

 Segment Three Indoor Environmental Quality and Innovation in Design

 Segment Four Energy and Atmosphere

 Segment Five LEED App. process, Synergy, Green Building Benefits

 This course is designed to explain the elements that comprise a sustainable home.
 This course explains how “Green Homes” incorporate multiple components that when integrated, make the entire building energy-efficient, resource efficient and minimizes environmental impact.
 Categories include: Energy, Water, Materials and Resources, Indoor Air Quality, Siting the home and landscaping, Green products, Understanding LEED, NAHB and EnergyStar.
 Key components of a green home will be covered in each segment.
 These will include methods and products that relate to each category.
+We will cover the 2009 IECC and 2009 IRC, both have the potential to change the face of real estate as we know it.
 Builders, architects, home owners, appraisers, brokers and salespeople, interior designers and any person with the desire to become familiar with the rapidly growing area of green homes would benefit from this course.
 Collateral material will be provided.

 This course is a must for any contractor, owner, broker, architect or lender who wants to learn how to be an advocate for their clients by understanding how funding works with green building and renovation.
 Everybody wants to do it, but nobody knows how to pay for it.